 In retrospect, this makes me very angry as I work very hard every day to become impactful on my digital platforms.
 It makes digital pioneers such as me feel sick to the core that these London fashion PR’s do not take their job seriously enough to validate and verify their invitees.

 This LFW:Men 2017 I received STANDING ONLY INVITES.
-It clearly demonstrates, the the PR’s in London don’t understand my social media marketing influence.
-Keep reading as you will see what happens as a result of me e-mailing each PR to explain why, I will not be attending.
+It clearly demonstrates the PR’s in London don’t understand my social media marketing influence.
+Keep reading as you will see what happens as a result of me e-mailing each PR to explain why I will not be attending.